TJ-Tnsu/alx-pre_course/0x01-git/README.md

-this is my second directory
+this is the changed readme file